Chip Saltsman: Huckabee presidential campaign

+Saltsman led Mike Huckabee's 2008 presidential campaign, picking up a major win in the 2008 Iowa Caucus.
 Saltsman was nominated by Marc Ambinder of The Atlantic as one of the top four campaign managers of the election cycle, and has since been labeled a "noted GOP strategist" with "a strong future on the national campaign-management stage."

+Work with Sarah Huckabee Sanders

+Saltsman serves as a senior advisor and media consultant to the first female governor of Arkansas, Sarah Huckabee Sanders.
+Saltsman was a key operative in Sanders' 2022 gubernatorial win, where Sanders' received 62.96% of the vote in the general election.

+Saltsman's longtime friendship with Sanders began when Saltsman hired Sanders,(at the time Sarah Huckabee), to work on her father, Mike Huckabee's 2008 presidential campaign.

 RNC Chair candidacy

 Saltsman announced his candidacy for RNC Chairman, after frequent mentions prior to announcing.

 In his bid for the RNC Chairmanship, Saltsman was endorsed by: former Republican presidential candidate Governor Mike Huckabee, former United States Senate Majority Leader Bill Frist, Tennessee Lt.
 Governor Ron Ramsey, and Tennessee House Majority Leader Jason Mumpower.

 Saltsman dropped out one day before the voting following a controversy regarding Saltsman's distribution of a CD containing the song 'Barack the Magic Negro".

 Fleischmann Congressional campaign

 After incumbent U.S. Representative Zach Wamp decided to leave Congress to run for Governor of Tennessee, Saltsman became campaign manager for Chuck Fleischmann, an attorney and former talk radio host who sought the Republican nomination to succeed Wamp in the third congressional district seat.
 Mike Huckabee endorsed Fleischmann in March 2010.
 Fleischmann's biggest competition in the Republican primary was expected to come from former state GOP chairwoman Robin Smith.
 The U.S. House Republican whip Eric Cantor, chief deputy whip Representative Kevin McCarthy, the House Republican Conference chairman Mike Pence and Newt Gingrich had endorsed Smith.
 Fleischmann won the August 5, 2010, primary, topping a field of 11 candidates with about 30% of the vote and edging out second-place finisher Robin Smith, who earned 28%.